Soccer ForwardSoccer ForwardOpen CupOpen Cup

 A fourth Open Cup title for the Fire, in the tight space of just eight years, came in 2006.
 They weren’t to know it at the time, but it would also be their last for (at least) 19 years.
 It was a totally revamped team from 2003, with many of the club’s stars jettisoned – but a 3-1 win over Landon Donovan and Cobi Jones’ LA Galaxy in Bridgeview, Illinois brought another star for a proud Fire organization.

-The Fire of today, struggling in MLS Eastern Conference play and coached by former USMNT boss Gregg Berhalter, have the chance to capture the spirit of those old glory days.
-They’ll open their 2025 Open Cup campaign at home with a tricky visit from the always dangerous Division II (USL Championship) powers Detroit City FC on May 7 LIVE on Paramount+.
+The Fire of today, starting slowly but improving in MLS Eastern Conference play – and coached by former USMNT boss Gregg Berhalter, have the chance to capture the spirit of those old glory days.
+They opened their 2025 Open Cup campaign with a Round of 32 rout of USL Championship (Division II) side Detroit City FC and a road win in the next round against fellow MLS outfit New England Revolution.